alllomancer/webserver/README.md

 Terraform folder was created using https://github.com/scholzj vpc and minikube modules the terraform also deploys the local helm chart and create nginx-ingress deployment on the minikube

+also add the terraform code to deploy EKS cluster on spot instances that also deploys the webserver( i would suggest argocd for full GitOps)